 Dumfries is a fascinating place in which to spend a day.
 It makes the most of its close links with the poet Robert Burns who spent his final seven years here.
 Pilgrims on the trail of the bard can visit the Robert Burns Centre, Robert Burns House, and Robert Burns Mausoleum, as well as a number of other locations associated with him including his favourite pub, the Globe Inn.
 The town is also home to Dumfries Museum and Camera Obscura, and to the Old Bridge House Museum, which stands at the west end of Devorgilla Bridge, built in 1432 and one of the oldest standing bridges in Scotland.
 Near the old military road south west of Dumfries is Lochrutton Church.

 Just north of the Dumfries bypass is Lincluden, home to the remains of Lincluden Collegiate Church which are found on the outskirts of the built up area.
-A little to the east is the excellent Dumfries and Galloway Aviation Museum.
+Not much further out is the Twelve Apostles Stone Circle, while a little to the east is the excellent Dumfries and Galloway Aviation Museum.

 Further into the hills is the tiny hamlet of Durisdeer.
 Once a staging post on a Roman road through the Lowther Hills it is now the end of a very minor road, and home to the magnificent Queensberry Aisle.
 Further up Nithsdale is Sanquhar.
 This is a stopping off point on the Southern Upland Way as well as being home to the superb Blackaddie Country House Hotel and to Sanquhar Castle, one of Scotland's more neglected castles.